browserengineering/book/book/scheduling-and-threading.md

 ```

 The last piece is to actually call `set_needs_render` from somewhere.
-Replacing all cases where the rendering pipeline is computed synchronously with
+Replace all cases where the rendering pipeline is computed synchronously with
 `set_needs_render`.
 Here, for example, is `load`:[^more-examples]

 [^more-examples]: There are more of them; you should fix them all.